Smoking is bad for your health in many ways

 Get help with quitting this World No Tobacco Day

 Even if you feel healthy, smoking could be silently damaging your health – and you’ll only find out when it’s too late.
 If you’ve already been diagnosed with a disease like cancer and you’re continuing to smoke, it will stop your body from being able to fight back at full capacity.

 The good news is that there are plenty of support systems out there to help you stub it out for good.
 Some people prefer to go cold turkey, and there are self-help books, audio guides and courses that can make this process easier.

 Other people prefer nicotine replacement therapy, switching to patches, gum or inhalators, and gradually reducing the strength of the nicotine dose over time until they no longer need their fix.

-If you’re unsure how to quit, or you’re struggling to stay on the bandwagon, talk to your doctor or visit the World No Tobacco Day website for free resources.
+If you’re unsure how to quit, or you’re struggling to stay on the bandwagon, talk to your doctor or visit the Centre for Disease Control and Prevention How to Quit website for free resources.